hippodippo/smhDaily/src/pages/hello-world/index.md

 ![What year is it?](year.jpg)

-I guess we all just have to adapt to these "Stranger Things" happeing around us, ayyy see what I did there?
+I guess we all just have to adapt to these "Stranger Things" happening around us, ayyy see what I did there?
 Anyways, best of luck to all of you in the dating pool, although, it seems to be a shark tank nowadays, so bring your appetite!